 In this post, we’ll share four pitfalls of employee surveys that you can gather feedback on (and avoid) when building employee surveys at your business.
 These insights were garnered from testing our own surveys via the UserTesting Human Insight Platform.

 As people, especially in HR, we value feelings and understand that certain words or phrases can invoke certain responses.
 This is especially important to remember when building employee surveys.
+Constructing effective questions is a crucial step in learning how to conduct surveys.
 Like in engineering and marketing, or any other discipline, HR professionals use certain terminology that could seem like jargon to those outside of the practice.
 Jargon can impair clarity, isolate people, and ultimately create an experience that's seemingly not for the intended audience.

 To avoid jargon and other unclear language, ask a small group of employees to take the survey as they normally would, sharing their feedback aloud as they work through the survey.
 Before you launch your survey company-wide, this activity will allow you to hear what’s working, confusing, or generally just not being received how you may have expected.